AlexGeControl/VLA-Arena/docs/README_EN.md

 2. Use `scripts/collect_demonstration.py` for interactive data collection
 3. Convert data format using `scripts/group_create_dataset.py`

-### 3. Model Training
+### 3. Model Training and Evaluation
+1. Follow `finetuning_and_evaluation.md` to install model dependencies
-1. Use `finetune_openvla.sh` or `finetune_openvla_oft.sh` for model fine-tuning
+2. Use `vla-arena train` command for model fine-tuning
-2. Configure training parameters according to your needs
+3. Configure training parameters according to your needs
+4. Use `vla-arena eval` command to evaluate model performance
-3. Monitor training progress through WandB
+5. Monitor training progress through WandB

-### 4. Model Evaluation
-1. Follow `evaluation.md` for model evaluation procedures
-2. Use `scripts/evaluate_policy.py` for comprehensive evaluation
-3. Analyze results and iterate on model improvements
+6. Analyze results and iterate on model improvements